 Tankless water heaters, particularly electric tankless water heaters, are gaining popularity due to their efficiency and ability to provide hot water on demand.
 Unlike traditional water heaters that continuously heat and store water, tankless models heat water instantly as it flows through the unit.
 This on-demand system results in significant energy savings by reducing energy costs and consumption.
 Electric tankless water heaters are known for their energy efficiency, which not only benefits the environment but also lowers household energy bills.
-The key to their efficiency lies in eliminating the need to keep a large tank of water heated at all times, thus offering an energy-efficient solution to your hot water needs.
+The key to their efficiency lies in eliminating the need to keep a large tank of water heated at all times, thus offering an energy-efficient and affordable solution to your hot water needs.

 Preparation for Installation